 What is the LLC?

-Living-Learning Communities (LLC) enables students to form a community
+Living-Learning Communities (LLC) enable students to form a community

 Why should you join a Living-Learning Community?

-become empowered, engaged and enhance their academic skills and personal
+become empowered, engaged and enhanced by improved academic skills and

 - Field trips